Who We Are

 Barnabas Chavala

 We celebrate the life of our friend and colleague, Barnabas Chavala who left us much too soon in December 2019.
 For more than 20 years Barnabas helped guide the work of the Africa Exchange Project.
 If one person could epitomize the Africa Exchange Project, it would be Barnabas.
 He was a gifted educator and beloved community leader.
-His energy, enthusiasm, and deep love for people, especially children, was infectious.
-There was not one thing we did, one tangible impact that we made, that did not benefit from his input, wise counsel and his commitment.
+His energy, enthusiasm, and deep love for people, especially children, were infectious.
+There was not one thing we did, one tangible impact that we made, that did not benefit from his input, wise counsel, and his commitment.
 He literally connected our MetroWest community to his community of Pomerini.
-Barnabas – Your stay with us, though too short, was truly a very blessed one.
-You have left your footprints which remain a legacy to us all.
-Rest in peace, friend… you have served us well.
-The Barnabas Chavala Girls Scholarship fund is named in honor of our esteemed friends and colleague.